AndrewConway/ConcreteSTV/README.md

 This list is expected to grow as ConcreteSTV supports more jurisdictions.

+Note that when I describe rules as "buggy" it means I have had to purposefully introduce bugs into my interpretation of the rules in order to accurately reproduce the official results.
+These bugs have been reported to the appropriate electoral commissions, who have usually acknowledged and almost always subsequently fixed said bugs, either by changing their programs or the legislation covering the rules.

 ### A short note on bugs

 Bugs are expected in any computer program.
 I am sure ConcreteSTV contains lots of bugs.
 Electoral